Carthusian Martyrs

 The Carthusian martyrs are those members of the Carthusian monastic order who have been persecuted and killed because of their Christian faith and their adherence to the Catholic religion.
 As an enclosed order the Carthusians do not, on principle, put forward causes for their members, though causes have been promoted by others on their behalf.

 The order

-The Carthusian order was founded in 1084 by St. Bruno of Cologne, and is an eremitic order, holding to the principle of withdrawal from the world to a life of silent contemplation and prayer.
+The Carthusian order was founded in 1084 by Saint Bruno of Cologne, and is an eremitic order, holding to the principle of withdrawal from the world to a life of silent contemplation and prayer.
 They are often viewed as hermits that live in common, having no active apostolate outside their Charterhouse.
 Carthusian life is dramatically different as compared to Benedictine Monasticism, the most prevalent form in the west.
 Today the Carthusians are a small order comprising 25 houses worldwide with just 350 male and 75 female members.

 The Martyrs

 During the Hussite Revolution in Bohemia in the 15th century Carthusian houses, as with other Catholic institutions, came under attack.
 In 1419 the charterhouse in Prague was burned down.

 Dom Andreas, prior of Žiče Charterhouse, was captured during an Ottoman raid and martyred on March 3, 1529.